 The Infrastructure Data Management Framework (IDMF) - Recommendation 27 of the NSW State Infrastructure Strategy (SIS) 2018-2038 - aims to implement an integrated approach for the management of infrastructure data across NSW Government, guiding the use of structured infrastructure information and data to enable better decision making at all stages of the infrastructure asset lifecycle.

-More effective management of infrastructure data and information also leads to enhanced project quality and productivity, reduction in variations and delays, improved scheduling and better communication.
-The implementation of a more coordinated digitally enabled, standards-based approach to underground utilities has already generated benefits for Transport for NSW.
+More effective management of infrastructure data and information also leads to enhanced project quality and productivity, reduction in variations and delays, improved scheduling, better communication and improved safety.
+For example the implementation of a more coordinated digitally enabled, standards-based approach to management of underground utilities has already generated benefits for Transport for NSW.

-The NSW IDMF will be complementary to the existing NSW IMF, but will provide an infrastructure specific standards-based approach for NSW agencies to implement better information and data practices and governance for infrastructure assets.
+The NSW IDMF will be complementary extension of to the existing NSW IMF, and will provide an infrastructure specific standards-based approach for NSW agencies to implement better information and data practices and governance for infrastructure assets.

-The IDMF is proposed to be a set of standards, policies, guidelines and procedures supporting infrastructure by ensuring that infrastructure data and information is managed in a consistent, structured and secure manner.
-Initial components of the IDMF will include:
+The IDMF will provide a set of policies, standards, guidelines and procedures to support infrastructure management by ensuring that infrastructure data and information is valued and managed in a consistent, structured and secure manner.

 Key challenges in developing and implementing the IDMF include:

-- The framework needs to be applicable to all stakeholders and infrastructure assets (and works for both vertical and linear assets), while providing sufficient detail to inform management of infrastructure data and information;
+The framework needs to be applicable to all stakeholders and infrastructure assets (supporting both vertical and linear assets), while providing sufficient detail to inform management of infrastructure data and information;

-- Reduction in time from project planning to construction phases while increasing data quality, including handover to operations and maintenance phase;
+Reduction in time from project planning to construction phases while increasing data quality, including an optimised data handover to operations and maintenance phase;

-- Reduction in the cost of infrastructure construction and maintenance data, information and documentation; and
+Reduction in the cost of creation and maintenance of infrastructure construction and maintenance data, information and documentation; and

-- Improved risk management processes during construction, operations and maintenance phases thereby managing both the operational and economic impact to the state of poor infrastructure performance.
+Improved risk management processes during construction, operations and maintenance phases.

 The IDMF development team is working towards the following high-level milestones:

-- July 2020 - Consultation complete and final draft IDMF (including core components) released for review; and
+July 2020 - Draft IDMF (including core components) released for review

 For further information or to participate in the development process, please email firstname.lastname@example.org with the subject title IDMF.
 A discussion forum is also available on the Forum section of this website.